Jewels and Stones (via Leetcode)¶

 Pseudocode¶

-This code uses minimal storage - a low space complexity - of just O(1) since the 1 represents the space of the variable count_jewels_in_collection
+This code uses minimal storage - a low space complexity - of just O(1) since the 1 represents the space of the variable count_jewels_in_collection.

 # create function to take in J and S